Chunnel Crossings: Le Shuttle & Eurostar

-FerryGoGo Β» Eurotunnel
+FerryGoGo » Eurotunnel

 Travelling between the UK and France through the Channel Tunnel

-Not every UKβFrance crossing is by ferry.
-If you are going through the Channel Tunnel, there are two different options: Le Shuttle if you are driving, and Eurostar if you are travelling on foot.
-In this guide, we explain how both work, how long the crossing takes, and when the tunnel makes more sense than a ferry.
+Not every UK-France crossing is by ferry.
+If you are travelling through the Channel Tunnel, there are two different options: LeShuttle if you are driving, and Eurostar if you are travelling without a vehicle.

 Eurostar vs Le Shuttle vs the Ferries